Grants Available for Charter Schools

 A Word from Leaders Building Leaders:

-We are proud to share these grant opportunities with NCPCSA members.
-We know that charter schools operate with big dreams and small budgets.
-No problem.
-Share these with your team and challenge them to write a grant application to support your school!
+Share these grants with your team and challenge them to write a grant application to support your school!

 Schedule a call today!